Questions and answers on the SNB as a company

 What is the procedure to become an SNB shareholder?

 SNB registered shares are traded in the Domestic Standard segment of SIX Swiss Exchange (the Swiss stock exchange) and can be acquired by any private individual or legal entity in Switzerland or abroad.
-The stock market symbol is SNBN and the ticker symbol is 131926.
+The ticker symbol is SNBN and the security number is 131926.

 Why are the SNB's shares listed on the Swiss stock exchange?

-SNB registered shares have been listed on the Swiss stock exchange since the central bank's foundation in 1907, which is not surprising in view of the widely held nature of the shares.
+SNB registered shares have been listed on the Swiss stock exchange since the central bank's foundation in 1907, given the fact that they are so widely held by the public.
 Due to its shares listing (today on SIX Swiss Exchange), the SNB is required to meet the Swiss stock exchange conditions imposed on all issuers.
 On the subject of the SNB's shares listing, the NBA states that the competent authorities must take into account the special nature of the SNB when applying the listing rules, particularly the provisions on the content and the frequency of financial reporting as well as on ad hoc publicity.

 How is this 'special nature of the SNB' taken into account in terms of financial reporting?